 Finally, the Division considers in-depth reviews of rate filings by PICD consulting actuaries to be investigations.
-In FY21, actuarial consultants reviewed 35 new filings, nine (9) of which were continuing filing investigations from FY20.
-PICD investigated an additional nine (9) rate filings internally in FY21.
+In FY23, actuarial consultants reviewed 47 new filings, plus an additional 20 filing investigations from FY22.
+PICD reviews all filings and when necessary, PICD may contact the insurance company or contact MIA directly, rather than refer the matter to a consulting actuary.
+PICD investigated an additional 25 rate filings internally in FY23.

-The Division intervened in one (1) consumer hearing in FY21 and conducted extensive investigation into cases involving resolution of claims, non-renewals of policies and policyholder access to policy documents.30 The Division also monitored several matters in which a homeowner requested an administrative hearing and observed several administrative hearings including remote hearings held via an internet video-conferencing platform.
+The Division conducted extensive investigations into cases involving resolution of claims, non-renewals of policies and policyholder access to policy documents.
+The Division also monitored several matters in which a homeowner requested an administrative hearing.